 Directions:

-- Sift in cocoa powder and powdered sugar, mixing well.
+- Sift in cocoa powder and powdered sugar, then mix well.

-Tips: Use high-quality cocoa for the best flavor.
+Tips: Use good quality cocoa for the best taste.

 Cream Cheese Frosting